-Assessment tasks in this subject may include analytical and creative written responses to fictional texts; written language analyses of persuasive texts; as well as, presentations of a reasoned point-of-view.
+Assessment tasks in this subject may include analytical and creative written responses to fictional texts and ideas; written language analyses of persuasive texts; as well as, presentations of a reasoned point-of-view.

-- Unit 3 school-assessed coursework will contribute 25 per cent to the study score. - Unit 4 school-assessed coursework will contribute 25 per cent to the study score. - The end-of-year externally assessed examination will contribute 50 per cent to the study score.
+- Unit 3 school-assessed coursework will contribute 25 per cent to the study score. - Unit 4 school-assessed coursework will contribute 25 per cent to the study score. - The end-of-year externally assessed examination will contribute 50 per cent to the study score. - School-assessed coursework is subject to statistical moderation.